 The summer months are ideal for a family trip.
-From June to August, you can expect temperatures exceeding 30°C, ideal for sailing and island hopping in Cape Cod.
+From June to August, you can expect temperatures exceeding 30°C, ideal for sailing and island-hopping in Cape Cod.

 Inland, in the mountains of Vermont and New Hampshire, the New England autumn blankets the landscape in rich, warm tones as the leaves change.
 Harvest time happens in September and October, when farms produce apple cider.
 These months also offer the best whale watching off the Massachusetts coast.

-Month-by-month guide to travelling in New England
+Month-by-month guide for travelling in New England

 Visiting New England in January - March